Is My Axolotl Dead or Just in Deep Rest?

 - No response to movement outside the tank

-- May lay completely on their side or back
+- May lay on their side

-- Muscle tone appears completely relaxed
+- Muscle tone appears very relaxed

 - Can remain this way for 6+ hours straight